GuenterQuast/picoDAQ/README.md

 The low-level drivers and C-libraries contained in the Pico Technology Software Development Kit are required, togther with the *python* bindings of the *pico-python* projcect, see the installation instructions there.
-*picoDAQ* presently only consists of a single *pyhton* script and a number of *.json* files containing configurations.
+*picoDAQ* presently only consists of a single *python* script and a number of *.json* files containing configurations.
 Start from the command line, e. g. *python picoDAQ picoDemo.json*.